A. A motor vehicle, including a leased or reserved motor vehicle, used by a carrier or Transportation Network Operator shall:

 (5) Be kept clean and sanitary; and

-(6) After July 1, 2016, not exceed more than 10 model years of age, unless the vehicle already has a Commission permit, and proof of semi-annual safety inspections, conforming to the requirements of §B(2) of this regulation is submitted to the Commission, or the vehicle is an historic motor vehicle as defined in Transportation Article, §13-936, Annotated Code of Maryland, or the vehicle exceeds 10,000 pounds Gross Vehicle Weight Rating.
+(6) After July 1, 2018, not exceed more than 12 model years of age, unless the vehicle has an existing Commission permit, and proof of semi-annual safety inspections, conforming to the requirements of §B(2) of this regulation is submitted to the Commission, or the vehicle is an historic motor vehicle as defined in Transportation Article, §13-936, Annotated Code of Maryland, or the vehicle exceeds 10,000 pounds Gross Vehicle Weight Rating.

 (a) The repair or replacement of the motor vehicle;